judielaine/Clowderwood/CountyDocs/index.md

 # County documentation

+## Deeds and plats

+Folder contains documentation from the county regarding the parcel.
+Private notes on the purchase include other covenants, easements and deeds that need to be added here,

+[ ] TODO combine older deeds that are per page pdf into single pages [ ] TODO create index.md for deeds and plats and create history [ ] TODO review easements and covenants provided in house purchase and include here

 ## Property tax

 Current documentation of the valuation can be found [online](http://ustaxdata.com/nc/chatham/print.cfm?ownerID=55862&parcelID=0066619).
 Use the parcel number, 0066619, for searches of

+[ ] TODO Begin recording the annual county and fire district tax rate plus the waste fees

 ### Changes in valuation